Malcolm Atkin Military Research

 One of the most famous series of Home Guard photographs was taken in December 1940 by War Office photographer Captain Len Puttnam.
 He had covered the retreat through France in 1940 (being twice evacuated from Dunkirk) and then photographed the Home Guard and the re-building of the army.
 His high quality images were probably taken with a Goertz Ango medium format plate camera (standard early war issue).

 Many of Puttnam's images were documentary in style, recording actual events, but others were more artificially staged government commissions.
 The latter included the famous series of photographs of the Home Guard at Brockham, near Dorking on 1 December 1940.
-With a quintessentially English backdrop of village green and flower-bedecked front porch, the latest weapons held for training purposes by the nearby Home Guard Training School (but not necessarily issued for general service) were modelled here, mainly by attending students, to create an image of a well-equipped force with the clear intended message ‘Don’t mess with us’!
+With a quintessentially English backdrop of village green and flower-bedecked front porch, the latest weapons held for demonstration and training purposes by the nearby Home Guard Training School (but not necessarily issued for general service) were modelled here, mainly by attending officer students, to create an image of a well-equipped force with the clear intended message ‘Don’t mess with us’!
 This moved the image on from the legend of the 'broomstick army', which had now served its purpose of encouraging early support from the USA.

 Photos: IWM.